profe-soto-miracosta/L01-Hello-GOALS-in-CS/README.md

 Running or executing your code will allow you to see how it currently works,

-There are a number of ways to run a program in VS Code.
-- You can use the Run and Debug tool in the Activity Bar.
-- You can choose Run Java from the context menu in the program.
-- You can select the play button on the top right of the editor window.
+There are a number of ways to run a program in VS Code, I suggest that you select the play button on the top right of the editor window.
-- You can choose Run Without Debugging from the Run menu.

 The output will appear in the terminal window.